 Al Kapoor has three decades of experience with cutting edge industry formation at either startups or established corporations.
-His newsletter Pioneering Minds serves over 100,000 industry leaders worldwide to reveal epicenters of disruption.
-He has a Masters degree in Engineering and an MBA from Harvard Business School.
+His newsletter Pioneering Minds serves over 100,000 industry leaders worldwide to reveal epicenters of new industry formation.
+He has a Master’s degree in Engineering (Material Science, Robotics) and also an MBA from Harvard Business School.

-Richard Arndt is particularly qualified to lead Syntec Optics new business development team due to his exceptional blend of practical and theoretical expertise in optical tooling, optics molding and the application needs of many industries.
+Richard Arndt is particularly qualified to lead Syntec Optics new business development team due to his exceptional blend of practical and theoretical expertise in optical tooling, optics molding, and many industries’ application needs.
 He has over 30 years of precision manufacturing, design for manufacturing, and sales experience, the last 12 with Syntec.
 Rick co-founded Rochester Tool and Mold, a successful mold manufacturing firm subsequently acquired by Syntec, and holds a patent as co-developer of Syntec’s HRDT technology.